u4ia-abhra/u4ia-abhra/README.md

 I am a:

-👨‍💻 Python Developer | AI, ML, Data Science Enthusiast
+👨‍💻 Python Developer | AI, ML Enthusiast | Aspiring Data Scienctist

 🎓 Pursuing Computer Science Engineering at KIIT, Bhubaneswar, with a focus on Artificial Intelligence, Machine Learning, and Data Science.